Updated: April 2026

 eXp Realty Brokerage · GTA & Niagara Region

-Thinking About Making the Move from the GTA to Niagara?
+Thinking about making the move from the GTA to Niagara?

 Start the ConversationMarket conditions, pricing, and inventory levels in the GTA and Niagara Region change regularly.
-This article reflects conditions and our experience as of March 2026.
+This article reflects conditions and our experience as of April 2026.
 For advice specific to your situation, timeline, and budget, speak with a qualified real estate professional before making decisions.